Tenant Not Paying Rent ?

 One of the first steps that you should take when trying to get tenants to pay is to try and understand their situation.
 Checking your bank account is one of the best ways to identify rent payment gaps, but you should also try and find out why those gaps are appearing in the first place.
 If you’re lucky, then the situation might not be due to a tenant refusing to pay in the first place and could be the result of something simple such as your payment processing method failing to work or the tenant forgetting to update their card details after their previous card expired.

-There are also a number of other simple ways to fix a lapse in rental payments.
+There are also a number of other simple ways to fix a lapse in rental payments creating your tenant debt.
 To give you an idea of why your tenant might not be paying, consider a couple of these situations that could lead you to understand your tenant’s situation:

 These are situations that would give your tenant the benefit of doubt.
 However, it’s still good to keep in mind that your tenant might just be refusing to pay their rent.